magic-YuanTian/Selective-Prompt-Anchoring/README.md

 ### 🛠️ Alternative: Direct Usage with `model.generate()`

-***Note**: This option potentially provides more parameters and is more compatible with Huggingface models.*
+*⭐️ Note: This option potentially supports more parameters and Huggingface models.*

 ```python
 import torch